protux/baronbale.de-django/README.md

 To run the site on your local machine just make sure you are in the same directory as `manage.py`.

-At first you need to make sure your database is migrated to the latest state, you have a place for your media to live and the staticfiles are in place.
+At first, you need to make sure your database is migrated to the latest state, you have a place for your media to live and the staticfiles are in place.

 ```bash